Historian Devin Kennedy

 Biography

-A current CV is here.
+A recent CV is here.

 A picture of Devin